minseok127/atomsnap/README.md

     /*
      * If latest_version can be freed, it means that another new version has been
      * registered.
-This implies that our new_version cannot be registered because
+So our new_version cannot be registered because it is no longer
-     * our new_version would no longer be created from the current latest version */ if (s == ATOMMV_SAFE_FREE) {
+     * created from the current lasted version
+     */
+    if (s == ATOMMV_SAFE_FREE) {
         free(latest_version);